 It is said to improve mental health when kept in the home.
 It also specializes in removing toluene and acetone from the air.
 During the night, your jade plant will absorb CO2 and increase humidity in dry environments, promoting healthy sleep.

-Caring for Chinese Jade
+Caring for Jade plant

 The Jade plant should have at least four hours of direct sunlight every day.
 Water only with filtered or distilled water.
 Wait until the soil is mostly dry between waterings, then water deeply.